gelnior/teatime/README.rst

 I hope to add BDD setup and docs setup soon (using respectively on Jasmine and Docco).

-But first, to user Coffescript  you should must set up a development environment :
+But first, to use Coffescript  you should must set up a development environment :

     git clone https://github.com/ry/node.git